 The Slater Fellowship is provided by University College and offers the post holder full board and accommodation for one University term, membership of University College’s Senior Common Room, and £200 towards travel expenses.

 During tenure, fellows are expected to engage in academic work within their subject, to participate fully in the life of the College and the Institute, and to deliver a public lecture or seminar hosted within College and organised jointly with IMEMS.
 Both the College and IMEMS must be acknowledged in any resulting output form the Fellowship.

 Fellows will be entitled to full use of Durham University's Library collections, including the archives and special collections held at Palace Green Library.
-They will also be able to access the Durham Cathedral Library and Ushaw College Library collections as well as others in the region.
-Limited workspace may be available at IMEMS on request and subject to availability.
+They will also be able to access the Durham Cathedral Library and Ushaw College Library collections as well as others in the area (subject to availability).
+Limited workspace may be available at IMEMS on request.

 Slater Senior Research Fellow at University College, Durham University (18 April - 19 June 2015)

 Professor Faith Wallis is a historian of medieval Europe, specializing in the history of science and medicine.
 She holds a joint appointment with the Department of Social Studies of Medicine at McGill University and is an affiliate of the Institute for the History and Philosophy of Science and Technology at the University of Toronto.

 Professor Wallis is a member of the IMEMS International Advisory Board.
 During her time as IMEMS Slater Fellow at University College she will work on creating a comprehensive commentary of one of the many jewels in Durham Cathedral's Priory Library collection, MS Hunter 100.